 “The furnaces of the world are now burning about 2,000,000,000 tons of coal a year.
 When this is burned, uniting with oxygen, it adds about 7,000,000,000 tons of carbon dioxide to the atmosphere yearly.
 This tends to make the air a more effective blanket for the earth and to raise its temperature.
 The effect may be considerable in a few centuries.”

-You might be surprised to see that people were aware of climate change back then (even though it wasn’t yet possible to gauge the effects of the phenomenon), but the first person to discuss the effects of greenhouse gases was a Swedish scientist named Svante Arrhenius in 1896.
+In fact, this fits very well with the evolution of our understanding of climate change.
+The first person to discuss the effects of greenhouse gases was a Swedish scientist named Svante Arrhenius in 1896.
 In a paper he published (and several subsequent works), he describes how greenhouse gases can make changes in the Earth’s atmosphere and alter our climate’s planet.